-- A student's financial need and a cumulative grade point average determine eligibility.
-Please consult the Financial Aid Office for further information regarding eligibility and funding levels. - FAFSA must be completed by posted deadline in order to qualify. - Students must have a bachelors degree.
+- A student's financial need and cumulative GPA determines eligibility.
+Please consult the Financial Aid Office for further information regarding eligibility and funding levels. - FAFSA and GPA Verification form must be submitted by posted deadline in order to qualify.

-• Based on eligibility, Cal T awards are given for tuition and fees only.
+• Based on eligibility, Cal T awards are awarded to cover up to the amount of tuition and fees only.